Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 2. Click Edit and switch to the Details tab.

-3. To change the primary group the user belongs to, click Default Group and select the group from the list.
+3. To change the group the user belongs to, click Default Group and select the group from the list.

 4. To assign the user additional secondary groups, activate the corresponding check boxes in the Additional Groups list.